<?xml

 <item xml:lang="fr">

-<guid isPermaLink="true">https://ce.ur.ac.rw/?Are-girls-and-boys-given-equal-chances-to-speak-in-class-Challenging-bias-in</guid>
+<guid isPermaLink="true">https://ce.ur.ac.rw/?RESD2026-calls-for-action-on-innovative-inclusive-and-resilient-education</guid>

 <dc:format>text/html</dc:format>